BD2KGenomics/cgcloud/README.rst

 While creating an image is a viable mechanism to preserve manual modifications to a box, it is not the best possible way.
 The problem with it is that you will be stuck with the base image release the box was created from.
-You will also be stuck at whatever customizations specified by the role in the version of ``cgcloud create`` you were using.
+You will also be stuck with the customizations performed by the particular version of ``cgcloud`` you were using.
 If either the base image or the role definition in CGCloud is updated, you will not benefit from those updates.
 Therefore, the preferred way of customizing a box is by *scripting* the customizations.
 This is typically done by creating a CGCloud plugin, i.e. a Python package with VM definitions aka ``roles``.
 A role is a subclass of the Box class while a box (aka VM aka EC2 instance) is an instance of that class.
-The workhorse design pattern formed by the Box class is *Template Method*.
+The prominent design patterns formed by Box and its derived classes are *Template Method* and *Mixin*.
+The mixin pattern introduces a sensitivity to Python's method resolution order so you need to be aware of that.

 Creating an image makes sense even if you didn't make any modifications after ``cgcloud create``.
 It captures all role-specific customizations made by